neoziro/angular-notification/README.md

   tag: 'my-tag',
   icon: '/my-icon.jpg',
   delay: 1000, // in ms
-  focusWindowOnClick: true // focus the window on click })
+  focusWindowOnClick: true, // focus the window on click
+  backgroundOnly: false // Skip notification if window has focus })
 ```